Last Updated on 3 weeks by Sachin G

 # nmcli con mod “CONNECTION NAME” +ipv4.addresses [IP ADDRESS/PREFIX]

-Now if your connection has been done , these command will save your command setting to the configuration , it will reflect and worked after activated or deactivated connection.
-Here are reload configuration and activated and deactivated connection command below.
+Now if your connection has been done, this command will save your command setting to the configuration, it will reflect and work after the activated or deactivated connection.
+Here are the reload configuration and activated and deactivated connection commands below.